Last updated on August 21, 2026

 - Domain membership

-When you clone a Windows disk, the SID is copied along with the system – which may result in multiple machines sharing the same SID.
+When you clone a Windows disk, the SID is copied along with the system, which can result in multiple machines sharing the same SID.

 Preparing for SID Change